vacu9708/Study-records/Operating system/Memory management/readme.md

 ![image](https://user-images.githubusercontent.com/67142421/178162994-d644b1ff-6a79-4b3c-a1eb-4b96f1020cf8.png)<br>
 The entire list of free partitions is searched and the biggest hole possible is allocated.

-# Swapping
-Swapping refers to the process of temporarily moving processes that are not currently being executed out of the memory to a secondary storage device.
-This technique is used to free up space in the limited memory.
-By using swapping, the effectively available memory space can be increased.
-- Swap Space: This is the area on a secondary storage device where processes are temporarily stored.
-Swap space acts as an extension of the system's physical memory, allowing for more processes to be loaded than would otherwise fit into the physical RAM.
-- Swap-Out: This process involves moving a process from the main memory to the swap space.
-Swap-out is typically performed when the system needs to free up RAM for other processes or when the system determines that a process is idle or less critical.
-- Swap-In: Conversely, swap-in is the process of moving a process back from the swap space into the main memory.
-This occurs when the process is needed for execution.
-The system will then allocate space in the physical memory for the process and reload it from the swap space.

 # Non-contiguous memory allocation
 Non-contiguous memory allocation is a method of storing data in multiple memory locations rather than in a single contiguous block.
 ### Techniques